-This card is apparently designed for the IBM 701 computer; this was the very first general purpose digital computer sold by IBM.
+This card is may be designed for the IBM 701 computer; this was the very first general purpose digital computer sold by IBM.
 It used vacuum tube technology, including Williams tubes for main memory (a type of DRAM).
-This card has fields for both the symbolic and executable forms of the instruction; apparently, the assembler was designed to punch the object code directly onto the cards from which it read the source code!
+An alternative theory is that it may be for the IBM Card Programmable Calculator, the CPC, a programmmable calculating machine made from off-the-shelf punched-card equipment wired together into to make a rudimentary computer.
+Note, however, that this card does not match the CPC instruction card shown on page 234 of Bryan Randell's book, The Origins of Digita Computers.
+In any case, this card has fields for both the symbolic and executable forms of the instruction, suggesting that it was used with some kind of the assembler that could punch the object code directly onto the cards from which it read the source code.
 A high resolution scan is available.

 This card is a row-binary card for the IBM 701 computer.
 This machine had a 36 bit word, with two 18-bit instructions packed per word.
 Because the card readers for these machines read cards one row at a time, delivering the results as two words of data holding 72 bits of data, the binary format used for storing memory images from these machines on cards stored data in the same format.
 It is noteworthy that the machine could only read 72 of the 80 columns of data on the card, but that the particular 72 columns were determined by a plugboard!
 This card is clearly designed for use with a plugboard that ignores columns 1 to 8.
 A high resolution scan is available.